 Performance measurement is an essential managerial function.
 It exposes the gaps between current and desired performance, and provides evidence that progress has been made toward closing the gaps.
-Key performance indicators are measures that focus on the most critical aspects of an organization's performance.
-These measures provide a rigorous, numbers-oriented approach to specific areas of emphasis, and assess results in an objective manner.
+These measures provide a numbers-oriented approach to specific areas of emphasis, and assess results in an objective manner.
 Key performance indicators allow users to set standards of expectation, identify problem areas, and measure progress in correcting these problems.
 KPIs can be used to identify where resources should be invested to have the most positive impact, such as equipment or labor.
-They can be used to track the progress of major initiatives, for example, breakfast in the classroom, salad bars, and farm to school, on a program's participation, cost, and revenue.
+They can be used to track the progress of major initiatives, for example, breakfast in the classroom, salad bars, and farm to school, on participation, cost, and revenue.